 There are times when children’s behavior results in a logical consequence.
 This helps them to learn the cause-effect relationship of their action.
 Staff encourage children to problem solve independently as much as possible.
 If staff intervention is needed, staff members mediate or facilitate.

 Discipline and guidance shall be developmentally related to a child’s act and may include firm positive statements, redirection of behaviors or removal from the group as a means of helping a child gain self control.
 Discipline shall be the responsibility of adults who have an ongoing relationship with the children.
-Teachers will dialogue with parents and care givers, sharing information and work together in a collaborative partnership.
+Teachers will communicate with parents and care givers, sharing information and work together in a collaborative partnership.

 DCFS State Licensing Standards require schools to have a written policy for the termination of a child’s enrollment because of disciplinary issues.
 School for Little Children’s policy is one of inclusion.
 We will make every effort to work with families to ensure the most appropriate placement.